marcottelab/akhmetov-2016/Readme.md

 The main goal of the research was to design and implement a scheme for encoding digital information into DNA.
 This repository includes:

-* Codec for reading and writing DNA-encoded data
+* Codec for reading and writing DNA-encoded data.
 * Code for partitioning a large sequence of encoded DNA into smaller pieces.
 * Code for using error-correction capacity of the encoding scheme to correct mutations.
 * Code for simulating mutations.